 For example, if a tank wants to move, then it can, without testing.
 But if it wanted to opportunity fire or fire at a target at more than 5 hexes away, or fire after moving, then it would first need to pass a proficiency test.
 If passed, then the vehicle or gun could then go on to do that task.

 The test may be modified.
-So firing after movement for example carries a +4 modifier to the dice (drm).
-This would mean that the Tiger on a D10 would have to roll 5 or less in these circumstance to pass the test (roll 5 plus the +4 drm = 9, which is the proficiency of a Tiger I).
+So firing after movement for example carries a -4 modifier to the value of the unit's Proficiency rating.
+This would mean that the Tiger with its Proficiency rating of 9, would have its rating dropped to 5 if it wanted to fire after moving.
+A D10 would have to roll 5 or less in these circumstance to pass the test.
 This still gives the Tiger a fair chance of attempting a shot, compared to the T-34 (model 41), which has a starting proficiency of just 5.
-In the same circumstances, the T-34 would need to roll a '1' (roll 1 plus the +4 drm = 5, which is the proficiency of that model of T-34).
+In the same circumstances, the T-34 Proficiency would drop to '1', requiring a 1 to be rolled on the D10.

 The D10 - Using a D10 makes it easier for us to assess and analyse unit performance in a given situation because we can readily convert the numbers into percentages.
 A typical turreted tank might have a proficiency rating of 8.
 A non-turreted assault gun with typically the same gun and protection might have a proficiency of 7.
 So in effect, being turretted would typically give the player a 10% increased probability of say firing opportunity fire compared to the assault gun.
 This is a lovely way to model differences and keep turret counters and extra rules out of the system.